Microsoft EntraID Role and Group Claim MappingΒΆ

 sso_entra_default_role | str | None | Default role for unmapped users (None = no automatic role) |

-sso_entra_sync_roles_on_login | bool | true | Sync roles on each login |
+sso_entra_sync_roles_on_login | bool | true | Synchronize mapped roles at every login |

-_normalize_user_info(provider, user_data)¶
+_normalize_user_info(provider, user_data)ΒΆ

 Extracts user info and groups from EntraID token.